The sand-spur is a cruel Florida weed.

 Remember too that the large windshield of a semi is much like a ‘picture window; the driver of a truck notices most everything passing outside, that’s their job – to disseminate the information surrounding their truck (while operating in a safe manner).

-It had been a long night of driving and on several occasions along I-95 from New Jersey I had noticed this certain vehicle with a certain family inside, also traveling south.
-Not unusual because while driving it wasn’t out of the ordinary to notice the same vehicle (s) several times over long distances headed in the same direction – on the same highway.
-This family and I were running about the same pace so it just occurred that we crossed paths several times throughout our southern trek, this vehicle certainly fit the profile of ‘tourist’ – another family anticipating vacation in the sunshine state.
+It had been a long night of driving and on several occasions along I-95 from New Jersey I had noticed this certain vehicle with a particular family inside; also traveling south.
+It wasn’t out of the ordinary to notice the same vehicle (s) several times over long distances when traveling in the same direction – on the same highway.
+This particular family and I were running about the same pace so it just occurred that we crossed paths several times throughout our southern trek – their vehicle certainly fit the profile of ‘tourist’ – another family eagerly anticipating vacation in the sunshine state.

-Down I-95 to I-4 and onto central Florida’s Hwy-27 I had traveled, the early morning sun was rising.
-Once again I recognized this same vehicle coming up in my mirror.
+Traveling down I-95 to I-4 and onto central Florida’s Hwy-27 with the early morning sun rising.
+Once again, the same vehicle came up in my large mirror.

 THE PROMISED LAND

-As they passed I noticed a ‘restless’ movement in the back seat of their car, all appearing cramp and waking from a long night of traveling ‘packed like sardines.’
-In their stirring I sensed excitement and anticipation as they peered beyond the daylight while ‘prodding’ each other.
+As they passed I noticed a ‘restless’ movement in the back seat of their car, all appearing cramp and waking from their long night of traveling; ‘packed like sardines.’
+In their stirring I sensed anticipation as they peered beyond the daylight while ‘prodding’ each other for elbow room.
 They were waking to their ‘Promised Land,’ the land of sunshine and warmth – this New York family had finally made it to “Florida!”

 I really could sense their excitement……

-As I neared, the first thing that I noticed were the tracks of the car from where they had driven through the thick morning dew – then I recognized the sandspurs clinging to the car’s tires – and THEN, I saw their faces.
+Nearing, I noticed the tracks of the left where they had driven through the thick morning dew – then I recognized the sandspurs clinging to the car’s tires – and THEN, I noticed their faces.

 WHERE’S THE GLEE?

-It all began to sink in what was happening – the vehicle had stopped and the family sprang from the car onto the lush green surface, it was at this point that each met reality within a Florida sandspur patch.
-I imagined their exuberance as the weight pressed their socks and feet onto the damp green surface – youch! – NO third steps here – any glee was suddenly an emotion past.
+As I moved on down the road it all began to sink in what was happening – the vehicle had stopped and the family sprang from the car onto the lush green surface – that was a fact.
+BUT, it was at this point that each met reality within a Florida sandspur patch.
+I imagined their exuberance as their weight likely pressed their socked feet onto the damp green surface – youch! – NO third steps here – any glee was suddenly an emotion past.

-Startled expressions of dismay, faces as animated as neon signs – to this day this Northern family remains fixed in my mind just as they were that morning ‘frozen’ on the Southbound side of Highway-27, standing within a Florida sandspur patch.
+Startled expressions of dismay, faces as animated as neon signs – to this day this Northern family remains fixed in my mind just as they were that morning – ‘frozen’ on the Southbound side of Highway-27 and standing on a Florida sandspur patch.

 Welcome to Florida folks, “The Sandspur State.”